abhisheksinghautomotive/automotive-devops-platform/docs/progress-tracking.md

 5. Update `progress-tracking/daily-log.md` with a one-line reflection.
 6. If you finish: close the issue with reflection; otherwise, leave a short next-step note.

----

 ## 3) Weekly Review (15–20 min)
-- Close or re-scope any concept idle ≥7 days.
-- Pick the next 1–2 concept issues only.
-- Convert accepted suggestions into issues; no silent backlog.
-- Add a weekly summary line in the daily log.

 Optional commands to prep:
 ```zsh